Skill-Building Workshops

 of AI for Academic Public Health

-This advanced Skill-Building Workshop will move “beyond the basics” to help participants apply AI tools and strategies directly to their courses, departments, and academic operations.
-After a brief refresher on the AI landscape and pedagogy principles, the workshop will focus on practical implementation: specific tools, methods, simulations, and real-world examples tailored to public health education.
-Through demonstrations, guided practice, and peer collaboration, participants will leave with concrete skills, draft materials, and an action plan for integrating AI into teaching, advising, assessment, and program processes.
+Led by Dr. C. Edward Watson, Vice President for Digital Innovation with the American Association of Colleges and Universities (AAC&U), this advanced workshop moves beyond the basics to help participants apply AI tools and strategies directly to courses, departments, and academic operations.
+Through demonstrations, guided practice, and peer collaboration, participants will gain practical skills, draft materials, and an action plan for integrating AI into teaching, advising, assessment, and program processes.

 Turning ASPPH Data Into Action: Evidence-Based Approaches to Enrollment Planning